 Leveraged ESOP.
 Employee benefits consulting firms representing the Company and ALPA will mutually agree on a number of shares of Class 1 ESOP Preferred Stock (as defined below) to be sold as of the Effective Time to a trust (the "Qualified Trust") established under a tax-qualified employee stock ownership plan (the "Qualified ESOP").
-Such shares will be sold to the leveraged portion (the "Leveraged ESOP") of the Qualified ESOP.
-The number of such shares and will be no fewer than 11,160,000 and no more than 13,640,000; the number of shares sold will be the highest number possible consistent with certain limitations of the Internal Revenue Code, and is expected to be approximately 12,500,000.
+Such shares will be sold to the leveraged portion Leveraged ESOP") of the Qualified ESOP.
+The number of such shares sold will be no fewer than 11,160,000 and no more than 13,640,000; the number of shares sold will be the highest number possible consistent with certain limitations of the Internal Revenue Code, and is expected to be approximately 12,500,000.
 The Qualified Trust will purchase the Class 1 ESOP Preferred Stock with a combination of cash and a promissory note at the Effective Time.
 The cash will be equal to the aggregate par value of the Class 1 ESOP Preferred Stock (\$.01 per share) sold to the Qualified Trust.
 (The Company will contribute such cash as a tax-deductible contribution to the Leveraged ESOP at the Effective Time.)
 The balance of the purchase price will be paid by a promissory note issued to the Company by the ESOP Trustee in its capacity as trustee of the Qualified Trust.

-Subject to certain terms and conditions set forth in the ESOP Stock Purchase Agreement, including a condition that the Trustee will have made a good faith determination that the purchase of Class 1 ESOP Preferred Stock is prudent and in the best interests of the ESOP participants, the ESOP Trustee is obligated to purchase the ESOP Preferred Stock for \$210 per share if either (i) the New Shares trade on a when-issued basis during the three consecutive trading days prior to the Effective time at an Average Closing Price (as defined below) of at least \$130 per share, or (ii) if the New Shares do not trade on a when-issued basis, then the Average Closing Price of the Old Shares over such three days must be at least \$153 per share.
-Furthermore, subject to certain terms and conditions set forth in the ESOP Stock Purchase Agreement, the Company is obligated to sell the ESOP Preferred Stock at \$210 per share if either (i) the New Shares trade on a when-issued basis over such three days at an Average Closing Price not in excess of \$156, or (ii) if the New Shares do not trade on a when-issued basis, the Average Closing Price of the Old Shares over such three day period does not exceed \$166.
-If, subject to certain terms and conditions set forth in the ESOP Stock Purchase Agreement, the Company or the ESOP Trustee is not obligated to consummate the sale of the ESOP Preferred Stock at \$210 per share, then it is expected that the Company and the ESOP Trustee will negotiate to establish an appropriate price.
+The ESOP Trustee is obligated to purchase the ESOP Preferred Stock for \$210 per share if either (i) the New Shares trade on a when-issued basis during the three consecutive trading days prior to the Effective time at an Average Closing Price (as defined below) of at least \$130 per share, or (ii) if the New Shares do not trade on a when-issued basis, then the Average Closing Price of the Old Shares over such three days must be at least \$153 per share.
+Furthermore, the Company is obligated to sell the ESOP Preferred Stock at \$210 per share if either (i) the New Shares trade on a when-issued basis over such three days at an Average Closing Price not in excess of \$156, or (ii) if the New Shares do not trade on a when-issued basis, the Average Closing Price of the Old Shares over such three day period does not exceed \$166.
+If the Company or the ESOP Trustee is not obligated to consummate the sale of the ESOP Preferred Stock at \$210 per share, then it is expected that the Company and the ESOP Trustee will negotiate to establish an appropriate price.